 How do you calculate MTTR and MTBF?

-Mean time to repair (MTTR) and mean time between failure (MTBF) are calculated in similar ways, with both comparing the time spent on a specific task (repairing or operating, respectively) with the number of times that task occurs.
+Mean time to repair (MTTR) and mean time between failures (MTBF) are calculated in similar ways, with both comparing the time spent on a specific task (repairing or operating, respectively) with the number of times that task occurs.

 The formula for MTTR is: